 For certain classes of databases, obtaining cycle/time information for all time states in the database is an expensive operation, requiring each file to be opened and queried.
 The cost of the operation gets worse the more time states there are in the database.
 Ordinarily, VisIt does not bother to query each time state for precise cycle/time information.
 In fact, often VisIt can guess this information from the filename(s) comprising the database.
 However, turning this feature on will force VisIt to obtain accurate cycle/time information for all time states by opening and querying all file(s) in the database.

-'''

-#% visit -cli

-SetTryHarderCyclesTimes(1) # Turn this feature on

-SetTryHarderCyclesTimes(0) # Turn this feature off
+#% visit -cli SetTryHarderCyclesTimes(1) # Turn this feature on SetTryHarderCyclesTimes(0) # Turn this feature off filename [string] The name of the file to be used as the ultra script when LoadUltra is called.

-'''

 2.4.252 SetUltraScript